If you're anything like me, you might be tired of patching up problems in Gmail.

 2. Choose whether to report the message as spam and unsubscribe, or just report it as spam.

-Here is part two of 'doing your part' when it comes to combating email spam.
-Something as simple as reporting junk mail can help reduce the volume of spam emails you receive.
+Here's part two of combating email spam: reporting junk mail to help reduce the volume of spam emails you receive.

 Do you ever receive emails that are not spam, but they keep going to that folder anyway?
 Although this is a separate issue, it still transpires regularly enough to get incorporated into this list.
 You can perform this action on both mobile and desktop versions of the Gmail client.

-Here is how you set up a spam filter in Gmail.
+Here's how to set up a spam filter in Gmail.

 - First, log in to your Gmail account.

-- Next, click the gear icon in the top right-hand corner, then click Settings.
+- Click the gear icon in the top right-hand corner, then click Settings.

-- Following this, go to Filters and Blocked Addresses, then click Create a New Filter.
+- Go to Filters and Blocked Addresses, then click Create a New Filter.

 - Next, type in the email of the sender you want to keep out of your spam folder.